plausible/website/_posts/2019-08-10-plain-emails.md

 ### More than just time savings

 Avoiding the complexity of HTML templates can save a lot of time in design and development.
-But and even greater win is that plain emails also have [better deliverability and response rates](https://blog.hubspot.com/marketing/plain-text-vs-html-emails-data).
+An even greater win is that plain emails also have [better deliverability and response rates](https://blog.hubspot.com/marketing/plain-text-vs-html-emails-data).

-HMTL elements and images have a negative effect on deliverability because they tend to trip spam filters.
+HMTL elements and images have a negative effect on deliverability because they tend to trigger spam filters.
 Over-designed emails can definitely feel spammy to the reader as well, not just the AI.
 I'm guessing it's due to the ridiculous amount of unsolicited marketing emails that we all receive on a daily basis.
 They are almost exclusively complex HTML templates with